sean-bam/Bioinformagick/README.md

 compress a folder using tar
 >tar -zcvf archive.tar.gz directory/

+Check if two directories are equivalent
+>diff -r -q /path/to/folder1 /path/to/folder2

 >sort a file on field 1 only
 sort fileIN.txt -k 1,1 > fileOUT.txt